Merzasphor/MWSE/docs/source/lua/event/magicCasted.rst

-spellCastFailure
+magicCasted
 ========================================================

-This event is triggered when any spell fails to cast due to failing the cast chance check.
-It does not trigger when there is insufficient magicka.
+This event is triggered when any spell or enchant is cast successfully, or when any alchemy item is used.
+This includes spells cast via scripts.

+For spells, this occurs at the end of the casting animation.
+For spells and enchants, it is just after the magic projectile has been constructed.

 .. note:: See the `Event Guide`_ for more information on event data, return values, and filters.